-This MA analyses the complex relationships that lie at the heart of this development-security nexus in the global south, focusing on:
+This course analyses the complex relationships that lie at the heart of the development-security relationship in the Global South.

-- the extent to which destructive cycles of insecurity and violence affect the possibility of development for large sections of the world’s population
+- how cycles of insecurity and violence affect development

-- the question of whether underdevelopment in the global south can be said to constitute a security threat by facilitating the international spread of terrorist and criminal networks.
+- whether underdevelopment in the Global South facilitates the international spread of terrorist and criminal networks.

 Qualification and course duration